react-static/react-static/docs/plugins/node-api.md

 - Arguments:
   - `storedRouteInfo` - The routeInfo that is stored, should only contain data that can be sent to the client
-  - `options.route` - This is the routeInfo object with additional information that is not sent to the client, but can be used by the hook
+  - `options.routeInfo` - This is the routeInfo object with additional information that is not sent to the client, but can be used by the hook
   - `options.state` - The current state of the CLI
 - Returns a new routeInfo object